mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Introduction

 \subsection{Overview of the paper}

-In Section \ref{theory}, we introduce Mixed Graphical Models (MGMs) (\ref{theory_mgm}) and mixed Vector Autoregressive (mVAR) models (\ref{theory_mvar}), and discuss how to estimate these models in their stationary (\ref{theory_mgm_estimation}) and time-varying (\ref{theory_timevarying}) versions.
-In Section \ref{usage}, we illustrate how to use the \pkg{mgm} package to estimate, compute predictions from and visualize stationary MGMs (\ref{sec_mgm}), stationary mVAR models (\ref{sec_mvar}), time-varying MGMs (\ref{sec_tvmgm}) and time-varying mVAR models (\ref{sec_tvmvar}).
-All examples shown are fully reproducible, with code either shown in the paper or provided in the online supplementary material.
+In Section \ref{theory}, we introduce Mixed Graphical Models (MGMs) (Section \ref{theory_mgm}) and mixed Vector Autoregressive (mVAR) models (Section \ref{theory_mvar}), and discuss how to estimate these models in their stationary (Section \ref{theory_mgm_estimation}) and time-varying (Section \ref{theory_timevarying}) versions.
+In Section \ref{usage}, we illustrate how to use the \pkg{mgm} package to estimate parameters, compute predictions from and visualize stationary MGMs (Section \ref{sec_mgm}), stationary mVAR models (Section \ref{sec_mvar}), time-varying MGMs (Section \ref{sec_tvmgm}) and time-varying mVAR models (Section \ref{sec_tvmvar}).
+All presented examples are fully reproducible, with code either shown in the paper or provided in the online supplementary material.